shirleywbi/CS330/cheatsheet.md

 - Slower than voting

+## Regression

+Similar to classifiers, there are corresponding estimators in regression:

+- DummyClassifier -> DummyRegressor
+- LogisticRegression -> Ridge
+- RandomForestClassifier -> RandomForestRegressor
+- VotingClassifier -> VotingRegressor
+- XGBClassifier -> XGBRegressor
+- etc.

+### DummyRegressor

+`DummyRegressor` is a regressor that makes predictions using simple rules.
+This regressor is useful as a simple baseline to compare with other regressors.

+### Linear Regression (Ridge)

+Linear regression is a linear approach to modeling the relationship between a scalar response and one or more explanatory variables.
+We will use `Ridge()` because there is more flexibility with hyperparameter `alpha`.

+- Using Ridge also allows us to use `handle_unknown='ignore'` in OHE.
+- `alpha` is the inverse of `C`
+  - Smaller `alpha`: lower training error
+  - Larger `alpha`: lower approximation error
+- Generally larger `alpha` leads to smaller coefficients
+  - Smaller coefficients mean the predictions are less sensitive to changes in the data, meaning less overfitting
+- Avoid `alpha=0` because `Ridge(alpha=0)` is equivalent to `LinearRegression`
+- Coefficient size will not change in the same proportion
+- Hyperparameters can be tuned with `RidgeCV`

+_**Advantages:**_

+- Basic or popular
+- Interpretable

 ## Hyperparameter Selection (Cross-validation)

 To tune our hyperparameters, we need to add an additional split for validation so that our test data remains unseen (to simulate deployment data).
 In total, we have 4 datasets: train, validation, test and deployment.